Tutorial: Deploy apps to Azure and Azure Stack

 Create a release

-Now that you have completed the modifications to the release definition, it's time to start the deployment.
-To do this, you create a release from the release definition.
-A release may be created automatically; for example, the continuous deployment trigger is set in the release definition.
+Now that you have completed the modifications to the release pipeline, it's time to start the deployment.
+To do this, you create a release from the release pipeline.
+A release may be created automatically; for example, the continuous deployment trigger is set in the release pipeline.
 This means that modifying the source code will start a new build and, from that, a new release.
 However, in this section you will create a new release manually.

 On the Pipeline tab, open the Release drop-down list and choose Create release.